 The rest of NordVPN’s features are equally as impressive.
-The service comes with unlimited bandwidth, no restrictions on P2P or torrent traffic, kill switches and DNS leak protection for desktop operating systems, and incredible speed scores for most of its main cities.
-All of that is backed by a constantly growing network of 5,700+ servers in 60 different countries, which is arguably the largest in the market.
-Your NordVPN subscription supports simultaneous connection of up to six separate devices.
+The VPN service comes with unlimited bandwidth, no restrictions on P2P or torrent traffic, kill switches and DNS leak protection for desktop operating systems, and incredible speed scores for most of its main cities.
+All of that is backed by a constantly growing network of 5,700+ servers in 60 different countries, which is arguably the largest in the VPN market.
+Your NordVPN subscription supports simultaneous connections of up to six separate devices.